-Ilona Iłowiecka-Tańska, PhD, Head of the Research Department
+Ilona Iłowiecka-Tańska, PhD, Director of Research at the Copernican Revolution Lab

 Associate Professor, University of California, Berkeley, Graduate School of Education

 Dor Abrahamson is a specialist in learning sciences.
 His work focuses on designing and studying educational tools and solutions, and his main interest lies in cognitive aspects of mathematical thinking.
 He currently has an appointment as Associate Professor at the Graduate School of Education, University of California, Berkeley, where he runs the Embodied Design Research Laboratory.
 He draws on constructivist–enactivist and sociocultural theories to inform the design of interactive educational materials.
 In turn, he analyses empirical data collected in evaluation studies to develop theoretical models of mathematics learning as well as his pedagogical framework, embodied design.
 He has published widely in the peer-reviewed leading journals of his field.

 Professor Educational Sciences, Free University Amsterdam, Endowed Professor Cognitive Development, Department of Developmental Psychology, University of Amsterdam & science museum NEMO

 Prof. Maartje Raijmakers is a philosopher and developmental psychologist, at the forefront of research into cognitive processes of learning.
 A Professor Educational Science (Free University Amsterdam) and professor Cognitive Development (University of Amsterdam with science museum NEMO), where she studies children’s learning, exploration behaviour, and cognitive motivation.
 Her main interest lies in cognitive development, particularly the acquisition of scientific knowledge in the context of informal education.
 Her current projects concern the development of the learning process, with particular attention to education in the exact sciences, and the impact of individual differences on learning.

 Maksymilian Bielecki, PhD,